WawRepo/bamon/README.md

 This will:
 - Install BAMON to `~/.local/bin/bamon` (user installation)
 - Set up default configuration in `~/.config/bamon/`
-- Install sample monitoring scripts
+- Install sample monitoring scripts to `~/.config/bamon/samples/`
 - Add BAMON to your PATH
+- Create execution history file for performance tracking

 ### Installation Options